Kwzii/FirstMinecraftMod/README.md

-# Blank Mod Repo
+# First Minecraft Mod

-This is a repo to be copied whenever a new mod is being made.
+This is my first attempt at making a minecraft mod.

 Made by Kwzii